-Sustainable drainage systems (SuDS) are a requirement of the NPPF as set out in Paragraph 167 and 169 for major developments and all developments in a flood risk area.
+Sustainable drainage systems (SuDS) are a requirement of the NPPF for major developments and all developments in a flood risk area.
 Most local planning authorities also require their inclusion in new developments under their local policies in order to meet water quantity, water quality and amenity/biodiversity requirements.
 As the Lead Local Flood Authority.
 ECC is a statutory consultee to be consulted by local planning authorities in relation to surface water and SuDS proposals put forward in relation to major planning applications as defined by the Town and Country Planning (Development Management Procedure) (England) Order 2015.